Free FOIA Request

 Chicago Tickets by the Numbers

-Data from over 1.2 million Chicago parking and traffic citations, obtained via Freedom of Information Act requests.
+5.25 million parking and traffic citations issued in 2025, obtained via Freedom of Information Act requests.

 Total Tickets